 Did you know that there are new laws in New Jersey regarding car seats?
 While it’s certainly a step forward to reduce the risk of injury for children, parents must still be aware of the rules and regulations. here is what you need to know about the new jersey car seat law.

-New Jersey Car Seat Law
+- New Jersey Rear-facing Car Seat Law

 New Jersey Car Seat Laws